 Gilbert grimaced and then nodded at Kleine.
 At his and the peacekeeper’s direction, Kleine began to conjure up heavy bindings—titanium and tungsten, he said.
 With the help of the others, they began to place Werner in these bindings—around the wrist and around his legs and waist.
 Ludwig watched them stiffly, still wrapped around his brother’s arm.
 Once all the bindings were in place, Alice walked over to Lita’s side and placed her hands around the cuffs closest to her.

 The girl nodded.

 Letting out a quiet breath, Alice released the first suppression cuff.
 Nothing happened.
 Lita shook her head—she couldn’t see anything either.
 Alice released the second one slower.
 Nothing, a head shake.
-At the third one, his lids began to flutter, but still Lita shook his head.
+At the third one, Werner’s lids began to flutter, but still Lita shook his head.
 The fourth, fifth, and sixth were undone next.

 “Okay.
 Okay.”
 Lita’s voice trembled slightly.
 “The vitae looks like it’s starting to… be thicker.
 But…”

 Scorpio’s eyes snapped open, and at the same moment, the bindings that covered his hands glowed a bright orange.
 Before Ludwig could give a warning shout, an intense heatwave threw him back as the bindings exploded.
 He smacked against the building wall behind him before collapsing to the floor.
 He barely rolled out of the way of the shrapnel that cometed the wall a second after.
 When he shook himself and scanned the clearing, he found the others had been blown towards the wall opposite.